py-why/EconML/doc/spec/estimation/dml.rst

         lb, ub = est.const_marginal_effect_interval(X, alpha=.05)
         lb, ub = est.coef__interval(alpha=.05)
         lb, ub = est.effect_interval(X, T0=T0, T1=T1, alpha=.05)

+    If you have a single dimensional continuous treatment or a binary treatment, then you can also fit non-linear models and have confidence intervals by using the :class:`.ForestDMLCateEstimator`.
+This class will also perform well with high dimensional features, as long as only few of these features are actually relevant.

 - **Why not just run a simple big linear regression with all the treatments, features and controls?**